How We Tested

 Not All the Models Were Easy to Use

 While blending ability was a determining factor, two of the blenders were also difficult to operate, requiring us to double-click the power button to start them.
-We found this often resulted in us having to hit the power button multiple times until the blenders randomly started.
+This often resulted in us having to hit the power button multiple times until the blenders randomly started.
 Initially this was confusing, and as we continued to use the blenders it became frustrating.
 We preferred to press the blenders’ power buttons just once in order to start them.
 Some good news: All the blenders were easy to clean.
 We simply added water and a couple of drops of soap to the cups and ran them before rinsing them under running water in the sink.

 Portable Blenders Should Be Portable

 To make sure that the portable blenders were easy to take on the go, we loaded them into backpacks for a bumpy walk and also went for a run while carrying each blender by hand.
 All the blenders were slightly awkward to run with but fit nicely into the backpack’s water bottle compartment.
 We also tested them in cars, placing each into the cup holder.
-One of the blenders slid in perfectly (its base was the smallest, at 2.85 inches wide); however, the other three had wider bases measuring from 3.2 to 3.5 inches across that didn’t sit securely in the cup holder.
+One of the blenders slid in perfectly (its base was the smallest, at 2.85 inches wide), but the other three had wider bases measuring from 3.2 to 3.5 inches across that didn’t sit securely in the cup holder.
 All the models would be easy to travel with given their lightness—they all weighed about 1 pound—whether carried by hand or stashed in a backpack or duffel bag.

 To test durability, we put each blender into a duffel bag, which we dropped five times onto concrete from a height of about 1 foot.
 Afterward, we ran the blenders to make sure they were still functioning and checked for any leakage.
 All withstood the drops, didn’t leak, and continued to blend normally.